Mikejo5000/vsts-docs-pr/docs/settings/work/customize-process-field.md

 ---
-title: Add a custom field to an inheritance process
+title: Add and manage fields to an inheritance process
 titleSuffix: Codex Agile
-description: Add a custom field to the web form of a work item type for an Inheritance process model for a Codex project ms.technology: devops-agile ms.prod: devops ms.assetid: D6616411-43D4-4A81-8951-772D98BD1569
+description: Add and manage fields to the web form of a work item type for an Inheritance process model for a Codex project ms.technology: devops-agile ms.prod: devops ms.assetid: D6616411-43D4-4A81-8951-772D98BD1569